• Skip to primary navigation

 • Stir well until mixture is smooth.

-• In a medium-sized microwave safe bowl, combine semisweet chocolate chips and 1 cup (170g) butterscotch chips.
+• In a medium-sized microwave safe bowl, combine semisweet chocolate chips, 1 cup (170g) butterscotch chips, and 1 teaspoon coconut oil or vegetable shortening, if using (this helps the chocolate spread more smoothly).

-• Microwave for 30 seconds, stir well, and return to microwave at 15-second increments, stirring well in between until mixture is completely melted.
+• Microwave for 30 seconds, stir well, and return to microwave at 15-second increments, stirring well in between until mixture is completely melted and smooth.
 Set aside.

-• Immediately melt remaining ¼ cup (42g) butterscotch chips (15 second increments, stirring between).
+• Immediately melt remaining ¼ cup (56g) butterscotch chips and ยฝ teaspoon coconut oil or vegetable shortening (heat in 15 second increments, stirring between).

-• Spread chocolate butter-scotch mixture evenly over prepared scotcharoos.
-Drizzle melted butterscotch chips over the chocolate and then drag a toothpick through the chocolate for swirls.
+• Spread melted chocolate/butterscotch evenly over prepared scotcharoos.
+Drizzle melted butterscotch chips over the chocolate and then drag a toothpick through the chocolate to create swirls.

 • Allow chocolate to set (about an hour at room temperature) before cutting and serving.